 I was leaving.

-I sucked in a cleansing breath and maybe it was that I knew how late it was, or the bobbing of wind-tossed lights in the dark, weighed by caked on snow, but for just a second I was struck by the most incredible sense of surrealism.
+I sucked in a cleansing breath and maybe it was that I knew how late it was, or the bobbing of wind-tossed lights, but for just a second I was struck by the most incredible sense of surrealism.
 A bit of holiday magic.

 This would go down as the most surreal moment of my life – my brother gliding from the snow as if he were dragging the blizzard with him, to the faint thrum of Feliz Navidad through the door at my back.